0b10/mr-params/README.md

 * Cache/Memoization
 * Wrapping results with argument values
-* Results are ordered by their (parameters) appearance in the function spec
+* Parameters are ordered by their appearance in the function definition

 ## Example

+It's recommended that you run the factory only once, because it initiates a cache - so initialise it in it's own module and export it:

 ```js
 const factory = require("mr-params").default;
 const getParams = factory();
 exports = getParams;
 ```

-It's recommended that you run the factory once, because it initiates a cache.

 ```js
 const getParams = require("./my-module");